thinkpad20/kirei/README.md

 | n -> (fib (n-1)) + (fib (n-2));
 ```

 And that's about it.
-Of course, future syntax will be introduced for comments, pattern matching, type signatures, type and class declarations, data structure literals, etc.
+Of course, future syntax will be introduced for type signatures, type and class declarations, data structure literals, etc.

 ### Current status and usage